PolyarcGames/PolyarcStreamerTools/README.md

-# PolyarcStreamerTools
+# PolyarcCreatorTools
-Documentation for the streamer tools and API in Polyarc Games
+Documentation for the Creator Tools and API in Polyarc Games